 10 Value Adding Home DIY Jobs To Do During COVID-19

-Here are our 10 jobs to do during the Coronavirus period, that you can benefit from now, plus they may also help add value to your property in the long run.
+Here are 10 DIY jobs that can be done from the safety of your home during the Coronavirus period, that can potentially add value to your property in the long run.

 1. Get inspired onlineHave you had thoughts about enhancing an area of your property but haven’t had time to work out what you want to do?
 Perhaps you’re keen to update your kitchen, bathroom or bedroom?
 Or perhaps have always wanted to create an outdoor living space?
 Now is the ideal time to jump online and get ideas and inspiration for home improvement projects you can do post the COVID-19.
 There are a number of great home design websites and apps offering free images and information that you can use to get inspiration including Pinterest, Houzz, Instagram are just a few to get you started.